u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/layout.rst

 QWeb
 ====

-QWeb is the primary templating engine used by Odoo.
+QWeb is the primary templating engine used by Thrive Bureau ERP.
 It is an XML templating engine mainly used to generate HTML fragments and pages.

 .. seealso::